Bonnet Plume Formation

 The Bonnet Plume Formation is a Mesozoic geologic formation in Canada's Yukon territory.
 The thickness of the formation is known to be at least 1500 metres.
 The formation is composed of sedimentary rocks including conglomerate, sandstone, siltstone, mudstone and coal.

-Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.
+Dinosaur remains, including hadrosaurs and ornithopods, are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.